-- Lab attendance is required. - You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
+- Lab attendance is required. - Labs are individual assignments.
+Discussing lab topics is allowed, but the submissions must be unique.
+Sharing of code is not allowed. - You should complete and submit each week's lab assignment by the beginning of your lab session in the following week.
 There is a 10% reduction in credit for each week day that the lab assignment is late.